Kerckhoffs's Principle in Cryptography

 The Role of Key Management

-- Integrity: Keys are not altered or corrupted.
+- Integrity: Ensure keys are not altered or corrupted through checksums or digital signatures.

-Best Practice: Use hardware security modules (HSMs) or key management services (KMS) for high-security environments.
+Best Practice: Use hardware security modules (HSMs) or key management services (KMS) for high-security environments to enforce strict access controls and automated key rotation.

 Practical Applications